sitiny/mr-to-pct/README.md

-# mr-to-ct
-MR to pCT for TUS
+# MR to pCT for TUS
 =================

 This software produces a pseudo-CT image from a T1-weighted MR image for use in acoustic simulations of transcranial ultrasound stimulation (TUS).